 Helical Vav is located 45 km away from Vadodara.
-It was built in the 16th century with a 1.2 meter wide spiral staircase along the wall of the well.
-It has a very unusual and unique design in comparison to other stepwells of the region.
-In the 3D virtual tour you can see a 360 degree view of the Helical Vav which includes its tunnel and steps.
+It was built in the 16th century with a 1.2-meter-wide spiral staircase along the wall of the well.
+It has a very unusual and unique design in comparison to other step-wells in the region.
+In the 3D virtual tour, you can see a 360-degree view of the Helical Vav which includes its tunnel and steps.

 The valley of the vast expanse of Mouliatuk is considered as the Navlakhi Valley.
 It is in the north of the highest peak of Pavagadh Mountain.
 The ancient construction is named after the Navlakha Kothar offering an overview of the Mughal architecture.
 The attraction consisted of a T shaped building which has seven different parts and all of them are covered under a hug dome.
 It is situated in the edge of the Navlakhi Valley and was utilized as a storehouse for food storage in olden times.

 Sat Kaman is a significant structure located on the edge of a hill on the southern tip of Champaner, Pavagadh.
 The name Sat Kaman means seven arches.
 At present there are only 6 arches as the 7th one was demolished.
 The structure is only 4 km up on the hill from the base.
 It was founded by the most prominent king of the Chavda Dynasty named Vanraj Chavda in the 8th century.

 Image Source: https://www.gujarattourism.com